 Any memory-module manufacturing company can build modules based on ECC DRAMs.
-Our distribution-partner Memphis Electronic produces memory-modules for the industry since over 20 years and has a portfolio of multiple hundreds different module-designs.
-Please contact them at firstname.lastname@example.org with your memory-module demands.
+Our distribution-partner Memphis Electronic produces memory-modules for the industry for many years and has a portfolio of multiple hundreds different module-designs.
+Please contact them at email@example.com with your memory-module demands.

 Yes, we definitely work on that.
 If you have an interesting high volume project for which you would like to use ECC DRAM, please contact us.